elisabethoelmann/Project-3-Kaplan-Meier/README.md

 ## Further comments:
 Unfortunately I ran today into problems, which I could not solve in time, neither with the CI tutor support, nor with the help of ChatGPT.
 For unnknown reasons, the data for Group C, when entered by the user, are returning an error message, which I could not resolve.
-It looks like the follwoing steps from Part 2 of the code do not seem to work.
+It looks like the follwoing steps from Part 2 of the code do not seem to work properly
 - Update the data in the appropriate index range
 - up-date the Google Excel sheet with the modified data The error message is " Index out of range for Group C" Every other function works fine.
+Part 1 of the code executes fine and the plot is up-dated with data form the Google Sheet, the mPFS is calculated and the user can enter all the data.
+Unfortunately, they are then not up-loaded back into the Excel sheet due to this error message.
+For my use, I would anyway not enter data into the temrinal I would alwasy up-date the Google Excel sheet directly with my new dt=ata, but I was aware, that the project assessors would require to see user input.
+The input works fine, only the up-load to the Excel sheet does not.

-I have decided to submit this project nevertheless, after discussing the code with my tuotor last Thursday and his recommendation was, to submit the project even if I would face problems.
+I have decided to submit this project nevertheless, after discussing the code with my tutor last Thursday and his recommendation was, to submit the project even if I would face problems.
+He did not know at the time about this problem.